Navel-IT/navel-bc-rabbitmq/README.md

 License
 -------

-navel-bcb-rabbitmq is licensed under the Apache License, Version 2.0
+navel-bc-rabbitmq is licensed under the Apache License, Version 2.0